The Warren Samuels Prize is awarded to a paper, scheduled to be presented at the January ASSA meetings, that best exemplifies scholarly work that:

 - Has broad appeal across disciplines.

-It is preferable, but not required, that the paper is presented at one of the ASSA sessions sponsored by the Association for Social Economics.
-Papers will not normally exceed 6,500 words (inclusive of references, notes), and should follow the style guidelines for the Review of Social Economy.
+It is preferable, but not required, that the paper be scheduled to be presented at one of the ASSA sessions sponsored by the Association for Social Economics.
+Papers will not normally exceed 9,000 words (inclusive of references, notes).

 The selection committee consists of: